b-smyers/rolytics/README.md

 ```

 ## Troubleshooting
-Use freedns to route a free subdomain to your external IP on port 443 (https)
+Use freedns to route a free subdomain to your external IP on port 443 (https).
 Portforward 443 traffic on your router to your server.

 ## TODO